-Two hundred sixteen detections of grizzly bears from all sources (credible public sightings rating 4 or 5, photographs, genetic samples, etc.) were recorded during 2021 (Table 1).
-Sightings occurred in all Bear Management Units (BMUs) except Lakeshore.
-One known
+Three known human-caused mortality of males occurred during 2022 (Table 1, Figure 3).
+One hundred sixty-three detections of grizzly bears from all sources (credible public sightings rating 4 or 5, photographs, genetic samples, etc.) were recorded during 2022 (Table 2).
+Sightings occurred in all Bear Management Units (BMUs) except Ball-Trout and Lakeshore.
+Sightings of females with young or mortalities that occur within 10 miles (16 km) of the recovery zone are counted in the closest BMU.